phng3001/alliancecan/variant_calling/readme.md

 ## Part II.
 SNP analysis
 ### Step 0.
 Preparation
 #### a.
-Put all output folders from Part I - `Read mapping and variant calling` into a single directory
+Put all output folders from Part I - `Read mapping and variant calling` into a single directory, if it is not already the case

 #### b.
 Create your working directory for this part and navigate into it
 ```bash